medic/cht-docs/content/en/apps/guides/hosting/monitoring/setup.md

     ```
    Note that in step 4 below you'll need the username and password which is printed after you run the above command.

 2. Edit the `cht-instances.yml` file to have the URLs of your CHT instances.
 You may include as many URLs of CHT instances as you like.
-To preserve data consistency parameters in this file should NOT be adjusted after it is initially set.

    Here is an example: